vadimgierko/linky-notes/README.md

 - that is easy to find the particular note by choosing keywords they consist in search field
 - you are saving a tone of time to organize & efficiently use them

+**At the moment this SPA is available `for my personal use` only**, because I've made it first of all for myself.
+I read a lot, create a lot and... do a lot notes.
+I couldn't manage hunderds of my notes, so I've decided to build this app.
+And I'm very proud, that finally, after one year of learning web development, I've solved one of my biggest problems thanks to my own app.
+Now my notes will be tagged, organized & easy to filter.

-**At the moment this SPA is available `for my personal use` only** - you can see my notes, see, how it works, but cannot sign up or modify my database.
-I've implemented only basic core features for the moment, but app is growing rapidly.
+You can see my notes, see, how it works, but cannot sign up or modify my database.
+I've implemented only basic core features for the moment, but app is still growing.
+When right time comes, I'll enable creating accounts for users like you ;-)

 At the moment, I can:
 - sign in